Blended/Online Learning Workshop Syllabus

 - Course content using appropriate media

-- Assess the effectiveness of instructional design decisions
+- Assess the effectiveness of instructional design decisions.

 We estimate that you will need to spend around 6 hours per week on workshop tasks, assignments, and readings.
-This time does not include additional time that you may spend during winter quarter on the development of your course.
+This time does not include additional time that you may spend during the quarter on the development of your course.
 In order to receive the certificate and stipend, you will be required to successfully complete the following tasks:

 See the Workshop Schedule for workshop themes for the 3-week session(s) for Level 1 and Level 2.

 Blended Learning Planning Info (original planning worksheet, 2012), Bellingham, WA: Western Washington University

 Blended and Online Learning Workshop Report 2013, Bellingham, WA: Western Washington University

 Blended and Online Learning Workshop Survey 2013, Bellingham, WA: Western Washington University

 Blended Learning Toolkit.
 Orlando, FL: University of Central Florida